cse-southeast-devcrew/openhack-durable-entities/docs/solution-design.md

 ## Components used and their roles

 The following components will be used as part of the solution:

-- CosmosDB account
+- Cosmos DB account
-  - CosmosDB database: inventory
+  - Cosmos DB database: `inventory`
-    - CosmosDB container: onhand
+    - Cosmos DB container: `onHand`
-    - CosmosDB container: shipments
+    - Cosmos DB container: `shipments`
-    - CosmosDB container: mdc (master data store)
+    - Cosmos DB container: `mds` (master data store)
 - Azure Functions
-  - Two CosmosDB change feed listeners - listening to  onhand and shipments CosmosDB containers, respectively
+  - Two Cosmos DB change feed listeners - listening to `onHand` and `shipments` Cosmos DB containers, respectively
   - Durable Function Orchestrator
   - Durable Entities as a virtual actors representing each store and state of inventory in each store.

-As part of the challenges, we will create the CosmosDB account, CosmosDB database and CosmosDB containers on Azure and build the Azure Functions to process the changes.
+As part of the challenges, we will create the Cosmos DB account, Cosmos DB database and Cosmos DB containers on Azure and build the Azure Functions to process the changes.

 ## Processing Sequence